-If the employee in question is a user in PPO, you will have to check the user record for the employee to ensure it is linked to the correct (original) employee.
+If the employee in question is a user on PPO, you will have to check the user record for the employee to ensure it is linked to the correct (original) employee.

-- Limit the users in terms of who has access to load employees.
-For some organisations it would be viable to only allow the PPO Administrators to load employees.
+- Limit the users in terms of who has access to add employees.
+For some organisations it would be viable to only allow the PPO Administratorsto load employees.
 The administrator can then ensure the employee they are creating is not a duplicate, before continuing.
-If the employee does exist, but as an Inactive employee, the PPO Administrator should rather mark the employee as Active, than create a duplicate, active employee.
+If the employee does exist, but as an inactive employee, the PPO Administrator should mark the employee as active.

-- We can implement a custom validation that prevents users from adding a second employee with the same e-mail address.
-This validation rule is run across Active and Inactive employees, and searches whether the employee’s email address you are trying to add is unique.
+- We can implement a custom validation rulethat prevents users from adding a second employee with the same e-mail address.
+This validation rule is run across active and inactive employees, and searches whether the employee’s email address you are trying to add is unique.
 If it is unique, the system will allow the new employee to be added.
-If it is not unique, the system will prompt you to search for the employee under the Inactive employees and mark them as Active.
+If it is not unique, the system will prompt you to search for the employee under the Inactive employees and mark them as active.
 This would prevent duplicate employees from being added.

 All PPO instances post July 2020 will be provisioned with this business rule already in place.